-You can easily navigate the options of this plugin and set up the security option which you want.
+You can easily navigate the options of this plugin and set up the security option that you want.

 This WordPress security plugin includes a Web Application Firewall (WAF).
 The firewall stops malicious attacks and protects the site.
-Free user gets community version of the plugin.
+The free user gets a community version of the plugin.
 However, premium users have additional firewall rules and malware signatures.

-Firewall protect site from SQL injection, Cross-site scripting, Malicious file upload, and in many other ways.
+A firewall protects the site from SQL injection, Cross-site scripting, Malicious file upload, and many other ways.

 Scanner plays a major role because identification of the malware, dangerous URLs, and other spam is very important.

-You can see on scan page that this security plugin have following checks:
+You can see on the scan page that this security plugin have the following checks:

 - Server State

 - File Changes

 - Password Strength